UNESCO

 Key points

-• Renovation of facades.
+• Facade Renovation

-• Taking into account the existing heritage.
+• Consideration of existing heritage.

-• Conservation of geometries and atypical structures.
+• Preservation of geometries and atypical structures.

-• Thermal, hygrometric and acoustic comfort.
+• Thermal, humidity, and acoustic comfort.

 • Creation of gardens.